 Persistence testing requirements and other EU frameworks

 Definitive PBT assessment based on direct comparison to trigger values is possible for PPPs, medicinal products (veterinary and human) and biocides, where the necessary data is always available.
 For substances registered under REACH, the information requirements depend on the tonnage (see REACH Annex VII-X).
-Only for substances manufactured 100 tonnes per year or more, a simulation study in the compartments of concern is necessary, i.e. a direct comparison to the persistence criteria outlined in Annex XIII is possible.
+Only for substances manufactured 100 tonnes per year or more, is a simulation study in the compartments of concern necessary, i.e. a direct comparison to the persistence criteria outlined in Annex XIII is possible.

 Persistence assessment under REACH